ncg777/rhythm-navigator/README.md

 	- Relatively flat (counts near the mean)
 	- Ordinal(n) blocks
 - Agglutination engine to build longer strings from compatible parts
+- The retention probability feature allows you to control the likelihood of retaining individual rhythms during the generation and agglutination processes.
+This parameter, expressed as a percentage (0-100), introduces probabilistic filtering to the rhythm generation pipeline.
 - Virtualized results list with fast search and sorting

 Rhythm analysis